Saudi Arabia (Kingdom of Saudi Arabia)

 Can I travel to Saudi Arabia?

-The country only dropped the heavy entry restrictions in 2019 when first tourist visa was issued.
-Before that the country was strictly closed for visitors.
-Islam is the official religion and the constitute in Quran and Sunna.
-All practices and traditions falls under Quran.
+The country only dropped the heavy entry restrictions in 2019 when the first tourist visa was issued.
+Before that, the country was strictly closed for visitors.
+Islam is the official religion and the constituted in the Quran and Sunna.
+All practices and traditions fall under the Quran.
 The country went through a massive reform and is willing to host visitors.

-Only 6 years ago women weren’t allowed to drive or attend sport arenas.
+Only 6 years ago women weren’t allowed to drive or attend sports arenas.
 Now there is even women’s football team!
 The government introduced an official plan – 2030 Vision, intending to carry out a massive social and economic transformation to open up to the world.
-It has also set numerous goals for brightest future programmes for talent development supported by the ministry of education.
+It has also set numerous goals for the brightest future programs for talent development supported by the Ministry of Education.

 Visa for Saudi Arabia.